In NYC real estate, BBL stands for borough, block, and lot.

 Let’s say we want to determine the BBL of Unit 4D.
 Click on that unit, and you’ll see the block and lot: 25 and 1405.
 Notice that the block is the same as the overall building’s block: 25.
 The lot is different, identifying this particular unit.
 The BBL for Unit 4D at 15 William Street is 1000251405.

 Why Marketproof is the best place to find your BBL

 Marketproof is the optimal place to search for a BBL because you can search the site using any number of building and unit identifiers.
 This distinguishes Marketproof and makes it more user-friendly than government platforms such as ACRIS.
 Marketproof’s software collects data from ACRIS and other government sites and optimizes its presentation.

 Here are some other reasons you should choose Marketproof when searching for your BBL or block and lot:

-- ACRIS does not give you the ability to search by known-as address, or alternate addresses.
+- ACRIS does not give you the ability to search by known-as address or alternate addresses.
 In other words, what people know as the building’s address is often not what’s on file for the Department of Finance.
 This makes many searches come up empty on ACRIS

 - Marketproof provides the ability to search by any address or even building name with autocomplete.
 This makes your search experience more efficient

 - ACRIS does not provide a list of units in a building.
 In addition, unit number search is also very hit or miss: You must know exactly what you’re looking for.
-Marketproof makes this easy by providing you a list of units, so you can easily find what you’re looking for
+Marketproof makes this easy by providing you with a list of units, so you can easily find what you’re looking for